The best USB microphone you can buy in 2021 depends on your needs, so here’s a choice of 15 winners covering podcasting, vocals, streaming, and more.

 AKG has installed its cutting-edge Internal Element Overload Prevention and built-in sound diffuser for noise reduction and improved signal levels for optimal performance.
 The AKG Lyra can be used with your PC, MAC, iOS and Android and is a powerful recording tool for professional sound in an affordable, easy to use package.

 AT2020USB+ is an easy plug and play recording device, that is excellent for both the first-timers and more seasoned users who want a light and easy setup.
-Presented in a slick, all-metal construction, the AT2020USB+ was released this year in a silver-chromed edition, if that’s more your style.
+Presented in a slick, all-metal construction, the AT2020USB+ was released in 2020 in a silver-chromed edition, if that’s more your style.
 But how does it sound?